Skip to main navigation Skip to search Skip to main content

 Personal Statement

-My research interests are mostly centred on the cognitive and neuropsychiatric symptoms that are found in Alzheimer’s disease and the other dementias.
-A secondary research interest relates to suggestibility and hypnosis.
+My research interests are mostly centred on the cognitive and neuropsychiatric symptoms that are found in Alzheimer’s disease and the other dementias, and I am interested in non-pharmacological treatment and management techniques.
+Another of my research interests relates to suggestibility and hypnosis.

 Neuropsychiatric symptoms